priyanhsu10/minicore/readme.md

 ## Overview

-> Minicore is a JVM base cross-platform, high-performance, open-source framework for building modern, cloud-enabled, Internet-connected apps.
+> Minicore is a JVM-based cross-platform, high-performance, open-source framework for building modern, cloud-enabled, Internet-connected apps.

-> It is heavily in inspired by the Aspnet Core and Express.
-Curently Minicore framework is in the development phase ,Basic work flow is ready for creating api :)
+> It is heavily inspired by the Aspnet Core and Express.
+Currently Minicore framework is in the development phase, Basic The flow is ready for creating API :)

 #### Currently implemented Features

-- Pipeline Creation for for request
+- Pipeline Creation for request
 - Routing
-- Global exception hanlding
+- Global exception handling
 - Filters
     - Global level Filter configuration
-    - Controller level Filter configuration
+    - Controller-level Filter configuration
     - Action level Filter configuration
 - Content negociation using Formatters
     - Input Formatters
     - Output Formatters

-> Currently I am looking for contributors for the project and need your help to make this project successfull
+> Currently I am looking for contributors for the project and need your help to make this project successful

 > You can find the Github Project Requirement gathering board Link [here](https://github.com/users/priyanhsu10/projects/2)